eccenca/cmem-plugin-pyshacl/README.md

 ### Data graph URI

-The URI of the graph to be validated.
+The URI of the data graph to be validated.
 The graph URI is selected from a list of graphs of types:
 - `di:Dataset`
 - `dsm:ThesaurusProject`
 - `owl:Ontology`